 *New Mexico Hunts: add 5.125% New Mexico Gross Receipt State Tax

 **This is primarily a 2-on-1 fully-guided Merriam's turkey hunt where you bring a partner to share the guide with.
-If you are a solitary hunter and cannot find a partner, 1-on-1 is available at $1,800.
+If you are a solitary hunter and cannot bring a partner, a hunt is available at $1,850.

 Our Turkey Hunts are nearly ALL-INCLUSIVE!